sambom/learn-tdd/README.md

 Briefly explain a limitation of the tests in `tests/authorSchema.test.ts` in the space below.

+The limitation of the tests is that it is tightly coupled to the implementation.
+The depend on specify names and validation logic.
+Refactoring our codebase can cause failure to our test even if we dont change the functionality, just solely based on property names

 ## Part 3

 Generate the coverage report for the tests you wrote.
 How can you improve your tests using the coverage report?
 Briefly explain your process in the space below.

+Our coverage report shows that we have covered 100% of our /pages/author file where the GET /authors service exist.
+Although we see that models/author file needs more testing.
+What we can do to improve our tests is to view the uncovered lines in our author.ts and write test for them like error handling and testing edge cases.
+This will imporve our coverage report